nimarion/OmegaDH-Client/README.md

 # OmegaDH-Client

-Client for reading data from the Omega ScanOVision Photofinish software and Sirocco anemometer for further processing.
+Client for reading data from the Omega ScanOVision Photofinish software, Sirocco anemometer and Omega LapCounter for further processing.

 Example output for the gemini protocol:
 ```json